gap-system/gap/README.md

 ```

 Now, if you do not have a GAP package archive yet, we recommend that you
-bootstrap the stable versions of packages by executing on of the the following
+bootstrap the stable versions of packages by executing one of the following
 commands.
 Whether you choose to `bootstrap-pkg-minimal` or `bootstrap-pkg-full`
 depends on your needs for development.